Anti-Dutch sentiment: Modern times

-In the Muslim world, anti-Dutch sentiment is often fueled by allegations that the Dutch forces failed to protect Muslim civilians during the Srebrenica massacre.
-Some Muslim leaders even made false claims that Dutch soldiers participated in the massacre.

 In Indonesia, anti-Dutch sentiment has remained and been fueled many times since the Sukarno era.
 Anti-Dutch sentiment is now mainly based on old war propaganda like the South Sulawesi campaign of 1946–1947 in which Abdul Kahar Muzakkar claimed Captain Raymond Westerling had killed 40,000 civilians.
 It was used by Sukarno to motivate Indonesians to support the Trikora campaign for the colonisation (called "liberation" in Indonesia) of West New Guinea.
 Sukarno said, "Today we all remember the details of 40,000 people of South Sulawesi as victims of the inhumanity of the Dutch colonial army under the command of Westerling.
 The inhumanity of the right hand of Imperialism is part of the ruthless imperialism to uphold colonialism on Indonesian soil.
-The death of 40,000 souls in this episode prove that the people of Indonesia paid for Indonesian Independence".
+The death of 40,000 souls in this episode proves that the people of Indonesia paid for Indonesian Independence".
 That number is still used to support anti-Dutch sentiment in Indonesia.

-Because anti-Dutch sentiment is still inherent in Indonesia, several revenge campaigns have been carried out such as reporting of Dutch war crimes on social media during their occupation of Indonesia, the vandalism of Dutch monuments and the film De Oost telling about Dutch colonialism in Indonesia that turned out to be financed by three Indonesian companies.
+Because anti-Dutch sentiment is still inherent in Indonesia, several campaigns have been carried out such as reporting of Dutch war crimes on social media during their occupation of Indonesia, the vandalism of Dutch monuments and the film De Oost telling about Dutch colonialism in Indonesia that turned out to be financed by three Indonesian companies.